Empower Your Practice

 3. Insurance.
 We hope you have professional liability (malpractice) insurance to cover any potential issues during therapy.

-Free Counselling Contract Template (Copy and Paste)
+Free Counselling Contract Template and Key Components

 COUNSELLING SERVICES AGREEMENT